 Inasmuch as the issue of independent contractor misclassification arises so frequently at the state Unemployment agency level, it is no wonder that the attendees were told at yesterday’s forum that the states are leaders in this effort, even though federal government is “mobilizing.”

 2. What should prudent businesses do to protect themselves in this changing legal climate affecting the use of independent contractors?
 Diagnosing whether a company has exposure in this area of the law and taking steps to enhance independent contractor compliance can minimize or eliminate most forms of misclassification liability.
-Suggested ways to do so can be found at “Independent Contractor Misclassification: How Companies Can Minimize the Risks.”
+Suggested ways to do so can be found in my White Paper “Independent Contractor Misclassification: How Companies Can Minimize the Risks.”